 Puppies can often take longer to recover from canine cough because their little bodies are still developing and their immune systems aren't yet up to speed.

-Although there is minimal risk, there is some speculation that because the bacteria Bordatella Bronchiseptica is very similar to the same bacteria that causes whooping cough, it's possible it could become infectious to people.
+Although there is minimal risk, there is some speculation that because the bacteria Bordetella Bronchiseptica is very similar to the same bacteria that causes whooping cough, it's possible it could become infectious to people.